MMKrell/CV/src/index.rst

 **SUMMARY**

-  - Senior Machine Learning Researcher with 10-year background in machine learning
+  - Senior Machine Learning Researcher with 13-year background in machine learning and management
-  - Strong problem solving, mathematical analysis, and interdisciplinary teamwork skills
+  - Strong problem solving, mathematical analysis, interdisciplinary teamwork, and leadership skills
-  - Interested in applied research in the Bay Area that helps humanity
+  - Interested in leading applied research in the Bay Area that helps humanity

 |br|